-Target Strategies Timescale Responsibility Success Criteria To liaise with feeder infant schools to review September intake To identify pupils who may need additional support HT to meet with new children at their setting post 'Bump Up' Day at main feeder schools May 2023onwar ds and each year HT LS Phase Leader Bursar SENCO Procedures additional policies and equipment to be updated by Sep each year as required To review all statutory policies to ensure that they reflect inclusive practice and procedure To comply with Equality Act 2010 and legal duty within schools Ongoing SLT Governors (Safeguarding Committee) All policies clearly reflect inclusive practice and procedure
+Target Strategies Timescale Responsibility Success Criteria To liaise with feeder infant schools to review September intake To identify pupils who may need additional support HT to meet with new children at their setting post 'Bump Up' Day at main feeder schools Ongoing HT LS Phase Leader Bursar SENCO Procedures additional policies and equipment to be updated by Sep each year as required To review all statutory policies to ensure that they reflect inclusive practice and procedure To comply with Equality Act 2010 and legal duty within schools Ongoing SLT Governors (both Committees) All policies clearly reflect inclusive practice and procedure

 Short Term - Phy rsical Environment K Target Strategies Timescale Responsibility Success Criteria Improve physical environment of school environment The school will take account the needs of pupils, staff and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site and premises, such as improved access, lighting, and colour schemes, and more accessible facilities and fittings.
 Ongoing HT Bursar Governing Body School Council SENCo Enabling needs to be met where possible.
 School is accessible to all members of the school community Ensuring all with a disability are able to be involved.
 Create access plans for individual disabled children as part of IEP process Undertake confidential survey of staff and governors to ascertain access needs and make sure they are met in the school and meetings etc. As required All teaching and non- teaching staff Enabling needs to be met where possible Improve physical environment of school environment The school will take account of the needs of pupils, staff and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the Ongoing HT Bursar SENCo Enabling needs to be met where possible site and premises, such as improved access, lighting, and colour schemes, and facilities that are more accessible and fittings.
-To maintain accreditation of Healthy Schools GOLD award and UNICEF Gold Award Continue to work towards Healthy Schools targets and criteria to achieve the RRS Gold Award Ongoing (Mar 2023 Unicef RRS Gold Accreditation Day) PSHE/Healthy School Co- ordinator HT Securing and maintaining Gold standard for Healthy Schools and Silver Mark for Unicef RRS standard
+To maintain accreditation of Healthy Schools GOLD award and UNICEF Gold Award Continue to work towards Healthy Schools targets and criteria to achieve the RRS Gold Award Ongoing PSHE/Healthy School Co- ordinator HT Maintaining Gold standard for Healthy Schools and Unicef RRS standard